jeromeetienne/llamacpp_playground/contribs/dataset_evaluation/README.md

 ## How to do hyper parameter tuning

 All the evaluation steps can be a drag to do manually.
 So we can use the hyper parameter tuning feature to do it for us.
+It will perform a grid search on the hyper parameters and do the evaluation for us.

+One can tune the
+- modelName : the model to use (it can be a langchain.js model or a node-llama-cpp model)
+- systemPrompt : the instruction to the model
+- userPrompt : the question to the model

 ```sh
 node ./bin/dataset-evaluation.js hptuning myEval ./data/evaluations/hptunings/superHpTuning.hptuning.json5